a-ba/docker-utils/README.md

   --backup SUFFIX    keep a tag on the previous image (with SUFFIX appended to
                      the tag version)
-  --ignore-unknown   silently ignore unknown images listed in the command line
+  --ignore-unknown   silently ignore unknown images listed in the command line --max-layers NB    silently ignore images with no more than NB layers
 </pre>

 This command merges all layers from a given image into a single one.